kisira/webobs-deployment/README.md

 ### Prerequisites:
 1. Install VirtualBox
 2. Install Vagrant: https://www.vagrantup.com/docs/installation/
+   Note: On Windows this requires installing Ruby as well
 3. Install some Vagrant plugins:
     In a command shell execute the commands below to install them
     ```sh